udacity/FCND-Controls-Crazyflie/README.md

 attitude_cmd = KpPos * (pos_cmd - pos) + KpVel * (vel_cmd - vel)
 ```

-If we are not flying a trajectory, we set `vel_cmd = 0`, which means that we are constatly damping our control based on how fast we are currently traveling.
+If we are not flying a trajectory, we set `vel_cmd = 0`, which means that we are constantly damping our control based on how fast we are currently traveling.
 This structure ends up being a little more like a PD controller on position, but we are still directly measuring velocity instead of differentiating position.
 Note that with this structure, we can't directly limit the velocity command that is created, we can only limit the attitude command.

 For this one, we won't be walking through what the solution looks like directly, but rather leaving it up to you to play around with the controller and see what happens!